IgniteUI/indigo-design-docfx/en/sync-themes-plugin.md

 # Indigo.Design Plugin

+The Indigo.Design Sketch Plugin allows to create and edit themes over your designs, and quickly create and publish apps and prototypes in Indigo.Cloud from these designs.

+Once a design in Sketch is created with the Indigo.Design System, use the plugin to:

+-  quickly create an app in Indigo.Design AppBuilder.
+This app follows the structure of the Sketch design, mapping any symbol from the Indigo.Design UI kit to the corresponding component from Ignite UI.
+The plugin also takes the images used in the Sketch and upload them in the Assets library under AppBuilder, benefiting from [`Assets` support](https://www.infragistics.com/community/blogs/b/jason_beres/posts/indigo-design-app-builder-october-release-with-assets-support).

-The Indigo.Design Sketch Plugin allows users to create new themes and edit existing ones when using the Indigo.Design UI Kit for Sketch.
+- create new themes and edit existing ones when using the Indigo.Design UI Kit for Sketch.
 Users can adjust the `primary`, `secondary`, `error`, `success`, `warn`, and `info` colors, as well as properties of the Typography according to their brand characteristics.
+The themes you have created will be there in the Indigo.Design AppBuilder, if you go and create an app from your design!

-The plugin also lets users effortlessly publish their projects to the Indigo.Design Cloud and sync them up regularly thereafter, when making changes and updates.
+- effortlessly publish prototypes to the Indigo.Design Cloud and sync them up regularly thereafter, when making changes and updates.

 ## 1. Installing the Indigo.Design plugin